Barbara Dickson

-Barbara Ruth Dickson OBE (born 27 September 1947) is a Scottish singer and actress whose hits include 'I Know Him So Well', 'Answer Me' and 'January February'.
+Barbara Ruth Dickson OBE (born 27 September 1947) is a Scottish singer and actress whose hits include "I Know Him So Well" (a chart-topping duet with Elaine Paige), "Answer Me" and "January February".
 Dickson has placed fifteen albums on the UK Albums Chart from 1977 to date, and had a number of hit singles, including four which reached the top 20 on the UK Singles Chart.
 The Scotsman newspaper has described her as Scotland's best-selling female singer in terms of the numbers of hit chart singles and albums she has achieved in the UK since 1976.

 She is also a two-time Olivier Award-winning actress, with roles including Viv Nicholson in the musical Spend Spend Spend, and was the original Mrs. Johnstone in Willy Russell's long-running musical Blood Brothers.
 On television she starred as Anita Braithwaite in Band of Gold.

+Early life

+Dickson was born in Dunfermline and went to Woodmill High School.
+She spent her early childhood in Rosyth before her family moved to Dunfermline in the 1950s.
+Her father was a cook on a tugboat at Rosyth Dockyard and her mother was from Liverpool.
+She went to Pitcorthie Primary School when she moved to Dunfermline.

 Career

 Early years

-Dickson was born in Dunfermline and went to Woodmill High School and Dunfermline High School.
-In the 1960s she lived in Dunfermline and in "Dollytown", Rosyth, a prefab housing estate that was demolished in early 1970.
-Her father was a cook on a tugboat at Rosyth Dockyard and her mother was from Liverpool.
-She went to Camdean Primary School. and Pitcorthie Primary School when she moved to Dunfermline.

 Dickson's singing career started in folk clubs around her native Fife in 1964.
 Her first commercial recording was in 1968.
 Her early work included albums with Archie Fisher, the first of which, The Fate O' Charlie, a collection of songs from the Jacobite rebellions, was released in 1969.
 Her first solo album was Do Right Woman in 1970.